Laura MillerNational Bestselling Author

 0 Comments

 In case you were curious about what the full, final cover of The Life We Almost Had looks like, here it is!
 Berlin's story will be here September 19!
-And don't forget, you can pre-order the e-book at its special price now on Amazon, iTunes and Barnes and Noble!
+And don't forget, you can pre-order the e-book at its special price now on Amazon.

 Picture